 Figure 5: Austria's smallest gas grid by 2040 in the scenario Electrification (Elec).
-Colours: transmission (blue), high-pressure (red) and mid-pressure (green).
+Colors: transmission (blue), high-pressure (red) and mid-pressure (green).

 The smallest grid is in the Elec scenario and the largest in the GM scenario.
 The gas grids of the remaining two scenarios GG and DGG are shown in ??.
 They lie between the two extreme grids in terms of size.
-Table 4 quantifies the size of the gas grids in 2040 in all the four scenarios by comparing the absolute length of the grids as well as the absolute and relative reduction of grid lengths compared to the initial grid in 2025.
-In absolute numbers, the reduction of grid ength at the mid-pressure level is more significant than at the high-pressure level.
+Table 4 quantifies the size of the gas grids in 2040 in all the four scenarios by comparing the absolute length of the grids, where in absolute numbers, the reduction of grid length at the mid-pressure level is more significant than at the high-pressure level, as well as the absolute and relative reduction of grid lengths compared to the initial grid in 2025. l.
 In particular, the reduction in the grid length at the mid-pressure level is equally greatest in the two scenarios Elec and GG with -1316 km(-40.9% compared to the initial grid in 2025).
 The smallest reduction in length at the mid-pressure level among the four scenarios is with -811 km(-25.2% compared